olesenm/foam_meson/meson/readme.md

 - `rm -r builddir; meson setup builddir` needs to be executed if you change something about your OS.
 - `meson/generate_meson_build.py` needs to be executed if you change `.../Make/options` or `.../Make/files` or you you add a new `*.C` or `*.H` file.
 - `meson/generate_lnInclude.py` needs to be executed if you add a new `*.C` or `*.H` file.

+# What works and what does not work

+- It (currently) only supports Linux.
+Should not be much work to port, but my motivation to work on Windows is about zero.